Rice Officials Appoint, Swear In Newest Council Member

 RICE -- Rice has filled an open seat on the city council.

-During Monday's meeting the council voted to appoint Kyle Water to the position.
+During Monday's meeting the council voted to appoint Kyle Walter to the position.
 He was sworn in following the appointment.

 Walter is the Program Manager for the new Tech High School construction.